Jumping rope often carries connotations of kids playing double Dutch at recess or chanting rhymes as they hop on the playground.

 Another benefit of jumping rope as a weight-loss strategy is its versatility and convenience.
 You can jump at home, at the gym or even in your office.You can even do the exercise without a rope.
 Just move your arms as if you're twirling one with each hop.

-According to Harvard Health publications, an hour of jumping rope burns about 600 calories for a 125-pound person, 744 calories for a 155-pound person and 888 calories for a 185-pound person.
+According to Harvard Health Publishing, an hour of jumping rope burns about 600 calories for a 125-pound person, 744 calories for a 155-pound person and 888 calories for a 185-pound person.
 Since it can be taxing on your calves to jump for that amount of time, you may want to structure your weight-loss workout as an interval training session that alternates periods of jumping rope with jogging, step aerobics or strength training.